Planned & Endowment Gifts

 - Real Estate

 We look forward to helping your create your legacy!
-For more information on how these gifts might work for you, please call Rebecca Anderson, Director of Development or email: firstname.lastname@example.org
+For more information on how these gifts might work for you, please call Rebecca Anderson, Executive Director or email: firstname.lastname@example.org

 Ganna Walska Lotusland 695 Ashley Road

 Phone 805.
 969.3767, ext 104

 Our legal name for your estate plans is: Ganna Walska Lotusland